daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ![version6.0.jpg]({{site.baseurl}}/img/version6.0.jpg)

 This was for the upgrade of the system.
-After doing it **run a scan and remediation of the host for the critical and non-critical patches baselines** to apply the ones that were added by VMware later than the release date of the latest ISO build.
+After doing it **run a scan and remediation of the host for the critical and non-critical patches baselines** to apply the ones that were published by VMware after  the release date of the ISO build you've downloaded.

 ## VMware tools and virtual hardware

 Don't forget these two steps for your virtual machines, I advise you to **do the virtual hardware upgrade once all the hosts are upgraded**.
-You need to do them in the following order!
-The vmware tools contain the drivers for the new virtual hardware.
+You need to do them in the following order, the vmware tools contain the drivers for the new virtual hardware!

 - Upgrade VMware tools version.
 - Upgrade virtual hardware version.

 The VMs will automatically upgrade the VMtools after a reboot (according to the default baseline if you've kept it enabled) which is fine as it is retro compatible with earlier versions of ESXi.
-The virtual hardware upgrade needs to be triggered manually and an upgraded VM cannot be migrated to a host with an earlier version of ESXI (see table below)!
+The virtual hardware upgrade however needs to be triggered manually and an upgraded VM cannot be migrated to a host with an earlier version of ESXI (see the compatiblity table below)!

 | ESX/ESXi | vHardware |
 ------------------------